abinit/abinit/doc/tutorial/nuc.md

 The first result is the induced magnetic moment, which is a vector--note that it points in the original dipole direction.
-To get the shielding, divide the dipole strength (here, 1), and multiply by (-1) to get the normal NMR sign convention--the result is 554.9~ppm.
+To get the shielding, divide by the dipole strength (here, 1), and multiply by (-1) to get the normal NMR sign convention--the result is 554.9~ppm.
 This result is underconverged--the fully converged result, with [[ecut]]=30, is 552.1 ppm.
 For comparison, the all-electron,